-The toughest obstacle in any healthcare professional’s career is deciding the best ultimate treatment for those on the brink of death.
+What would you say is the hardest task in your field of work?
+For those who chose to have a career as a healthcare professional, the toughest obstacle is deciding the best, ultimate treatment for those on the brink of death.
 On one hand, aggressive treatment is a last resort that could potentially save a life.
-However, with a low chance of costly and painful treatments being effective for life-saving; it might be inhumane to administer the patient with the turmoil when they should just be preparing for their last moments.
+However, with a low chance of costly and painful treatments being effective or lifesaving; it might be inhumane to administer the patient with the turmoil when they should just be preparing for their last moments.

 The debate remains.
-Should patients be avoiding aggressive treatments for dying hospital visitors?
+Should patients avoid aggressive treatments for dying hospital visitors?
 Is it worth taking a chance when it could end up being a fruitless effort?
 Is it worth not taking a chance when there’s a gleam of a possibility of the patient pulling-through?
+Read on to understand the difficulties that could be met when taking care of a dying patient.

 Physicians are likely to prefer a peaceful death at home rather than receiving radical treatment, unlike the opinions of many other Americans in other careers.
-No one necessarily wants to die, but everyone does.
-Medical staff are just so often exposed to the heart-wrenching pain that so countless others receive in last futile attempts to prolong a life.
+Let’s face the facts.
+The only things certain in life are taxes and death.
+No one wants to die, but everyone does.
+Medical staff are just so often exposed to the heart-wrenching pain that countless others receive in last futile attempts to prolong a life.

-According to Pew, in 1990, only approximately 15% of people in the U.S. believed that physicians should use any means possible to try to keep a dying patient alive.
-In 2013, the number more than doubled to 31%.
-Additionally, only 66% now say that doctors should sometimes allow patients to die when it was 73% just a little over two decades ago.
+According to Pew, approximately 15% of people in the U.S. in the year 1990 believed that physicians should use any means possible to try to keep a dying patient alive.
+In 2013, the number more than doubled that to 31%.
+Additionally, only 66% in 2014 said that doctors should sometimes allow patients to die when it was 73% just a little over two decades ago.

 Our System Leans Toward Over-treatment

-When time is running out and a patient is unable to speak their wishes on their own behalf, it often becomes a dispute between loved ones or the medical staff on how to handle it.
-In many instances of dying patient care, the most measures possible are taken to try to save a life.
-And, while families struggle internally trying to decide the best route of action, the hospital will keep administering aggressive treatments.
-However, this is not always the best solution.
-The problem is that so few people clearly indicate how they want to receive treatment if they ever become in a situation like that.
+When time is running out and a dying patient is unable to speak their wishes on their own behalf, it often becomes a dispute between loved ones or the medical staff on how to handle it.
+In many instances of dying patient care, all measures possible are taken to try to save a life.
+While families struggle internally trying to decide the best route of action, the hospital will keep administering aggressive treatments.
+However, this isn’t always the best solution.
+The problem is that so few people clearly indicate how they want to receive treatment if they ever experience this sort of situation.
+As physicians, we have to ask ourselves, do we stick to our morals, or do we continue to do our job of saving someone from death?

 - Deciding if you want to forgo harsh treatments at the end of your life if you were terminally ill

-- Choose whether it is more important to you to surround yourself with family or friends than to be at a hospital
+- Choose whether it is more important for to you to surround yourself with family or friends rather than being in a hospital

 - Talk to your family or any other people in your life that could possibly be making these decisions for you if you are unable to